Legal · Privacy

 - Backups — 30 days, then overwritten.

-- You can request a copy of everything we hold about you.
-Same channel, same timeline.
+- Access — request a copy of all personal data we hold about you.

-- You can stop using the bot at any time.
-Just don't send messages.
-We'll auto-archive after 90 days of silence.
+- Withdraw consent — revoke any consent and stop using the bot at any time.
+Just stop sending messages; we auto-archive after 90 days of silence.

 Changes to this policy

-If we materially change what we collect or how we use it, we'll update the "last reviewed" date at the bottom and announce the change in the bot.
-Older versions of this policy stay accessible by request.
+If we materially change what we collect or how we use it, we'll update the "last reviewed" date below and announce the change in the bot.
+Older versions of this policy stay accessible on request.

 Questions

 Privacy questions are best directed through the bot's support flow.
-If it's an urgent legal matter and you'd rather email a human, you can reach the project at the address listed in our Telegram bio.
+If it's an urgent legal matter and you'd rather email a human, you can reach the operator at the address listed in the bot's profile.